Diablo III: Auction house

+During a panel discussion at the Portland Retro Gaming Expo in 2022, Jay Wilson stated that the delay in shutting down the auction houses was due to legal issues that could potentially follow, since the feature was being advertised on the retail packaging of the game.
+According to Wilson, the company "took a long time to try and work out all the legal issues" prior to removing the auction houses from the game.

-PvP combat
+Player versus player combat

 Player versus player combat (PvP) was added to Diablo III in a limited form with the 1.0.7 patch in February 2013.
-The Brawling system provides a simple free for all area where between two and four characters can fight and defeat each other as long as they like, but without any scores or damage being tracked.
+The Brawling system provides a free for all area where between two and four characters can fight and defeat each other as long as they like, but without any scores or damage being tracked.
 Players can participate by choosing from their existing characters, with access to all of the gear and skill they have gathered from playing the game in single-player or cooperative mode.

 PvP content for Diablo III had been discussed throughout the game's development, but on March 9, 2012, Blizzard announced that PvP had been delayed and would not be included with the game's release.
 Lead designer Jay Wilson said in a post on Battle.net that the PvP Arena system would arrive in a post-release patch; it would include multiple Arena maps with themed locations and layouts, PvP-centric achievements, and a quick and easy matchmaking system.

-On December 27, 2012, Blizzard announced that the previously mentioned Team Deathmatch or Arena mode was canceled, because it did not have enough depth.
+On December 27, 2012, Blizzard announced that the Arena mode was canceled, because it did not have enough depth.
 Instead a simple PvP system would be added for the time being.
 That PvP mode was initially named Dueling, and was renamed to Brawling before release.
 Although the PvP systems initially outlined were not released, Blizzard stated that they would add other full-featured PvP systems in a free future content patch.
 In a May 2013 interview, Diablo III developer Wyatt Cheng stated that the development team was looking to see how the Brawling PvP evolves, while they "continue to work on figuring out something more objective-based."

 Character classes

-There are five available character classes from Diablo III, and two from the Reaper of Souls expansion, for a total of seven character classes.
+There are five available character classes from Diablo III, one more from the Reaper of Souls expansion, and another from the Rise of the Necromancer DLC pack (which requires Reaper of Souls) for a total of seven character classes.
 In Diablo III players may choose the gender, in contrast to the previous two games where each class had a fixed gender.